-I don’t think this is a good reason to go on with the silence that is a part of stillbirth.
-I would suggest to change the rules and talk abut all those things we were told to not speak of over the years: our struggles, traumas, loneliness, anger, sadness…
+I don’t see this as a good reason to go on with the silence that surrounds stillbirth.
+I would suggest changing the rules and talk about all those things we “shouldn’t” speak of over the years: our struggles, traumas, loneliness, anger, sadness, and so on.

-If we talk about it more maybe it will be a little less difficult.
-Maybe we will be able to help others who go through similar struggles.
-If we’ll talk about it more, maybe we won’t feel so alone with our feelings.
+If we talk about it more, maybe it will be a little less challenging.
+Perhaps we will be able to help others who go through similar struggles.
+If we talk about it more, maybe we won’t feel so alone with our feelings.

 I am not a fan of silences that hide emotions and feelings, especially around trauma.

 This understanding brings me to the second reason why I want to talk about stillbirth:

 I hope the loss I went through will have a meaning.

 I don’t know why I went through stillbirth.
 I don’t know why I had to go through 37 weeks + 3 days of pregnancy, with all the check up’s and discomfort and everything that pregnancy brings with it, all this for- what exactly?